Hoppers Crossing - South

 PROFILE FAQ

-Hoppers Crossing - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Hoppers Crossing - South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects are identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Hoppers Crossing Town Centre Urban Design Framework, West Tarneit Station, Grange Community Centre and Reserve Enhancement, and Hoppers Crossing Station Precinct Upgrade.
+Eleven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Hoppers Crossing Town Centre Urban Design Framework, West Tarneit Station, Grange Community Centre and Reserve Enhancement project, and the Hoppers Crossing Station Precinct Upgrade.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.